pikesley/pikesley.github.io/projects/wen.md

 ## What else?

-This is definitely a prototype: I can certainly turn a better clock body, and hopefully I can come up with a more elegant solution to the 24-pixels-into-60-minutes problem.
+This is definitely a prototype: I can certainly turn a better clock body, and there's always room to improve code...

 ## There's a movie, too